Permian Basin Foot and Ankle

 If you injure your foot or ankle, you might need to wear a brace for some time to stabilize the injury and stop it from getting worse as you heal.
-At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Joseph Morgan, DPM, and their team provide foot and ankle braces as part of treatment for fractures, tendon tears, and more.
+At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team provide foot and ankle braces as part of treatment for fractures, tendon tears, and more.
 To find out if you need a foot or ankle brace for your injury, call Permian Basin Foot and Ankle or book an appointment online today.

 Foot and ankle braces are devices designed to provide support to your feet and ankles to prevent injuries or stop existing injuries from worsening.
 Wearing them consistently can help encourage healing and relieve pain or discomfort in your feet, ankles, and legs.

 While braces can go a long way in preventing new injuries or worsening existing injuries, they’re rarely used alone in treatment, and you should follow any other treatment instructions from the team at Permian Basin Foot and Ankle.

 At Permian Basin Foot and Ankle, the team often recommends foot and ankle braces as part of a comprehensive, multi-treatment approach.
 By using a foot or ankle brace according to instructions from your podiatrist, you can stand, walk, and take part in your typical day-to-day activities while your injury heals.

 The team at Permian Basin Foot and Ankle provides both foot braces and ankle braces in-house for faster access and improvements.

 What can foot and ankle braces help treat?